Purity and 2-Calabi-Yau categories: Applications

 \subsection{Preprojective algebras revisited}

 For a warmup, we briefly revisit the ``local model'': the category of representations of a (possibly derived) preprojective algebra.
-To start with fix $k$ a field of characteristic zero. \smallbreak We first recall the following result of Keller, a very special case of his general result on deformed Calabi--Yau completions: \begin{proposition}\cite{Ke11} Let $Q$ be a finite quiver.
+Fix $k$ a field of characteristic zero.
+We recall the following result of Keller, a very special case of his general result on deformed Calabi--Yau completions: \begin{proposition}\cite{Ke11} Let $Q$ be a finite quiver.
 Then the category $\Ddg(\Mod^{\mathscr{G}_2(kQ)})$ carries a left 2CY structure. \end{proposition}

-This brings us to formality for modules over preprojective algebras, a special case of Corollary \ref{form_cor}: \begin{proposition} Let $\CF_1,\ldots,\CF_r$ be a simple-minded collection of pairwise non-isomorphic complexes of $\mathscr{G}_2(kQ)$-modules, i.e. assume that there are no negative Exts between the $\CF_i$, and that the only degree zero Exts are scalar multiples of identity maps.
+This brings us to formality for $\mathscr{G}_2(kQ)$-modules, a special case of Corollary \ref{form_cor}: \begin{proposition} Let $\CF_1,\ldots,\CF_r$ be a collection of pairwise non-isomorphic complexes of $\mathscr{G}_2(kQ)$-modules.
+Assume that there are no negative Exts between the $\CF_i$, and that the only degree zero Exts are scalar multiples of identity maps.
 Then the full subcategory of $\Ddg(\Mod^{\mathscr{G}_2(\mathbb{C}Q)})$ containing $\CF_1,\ldots,\CF_r$ is formal. \end{proposition} Via the morphism~\eqref{der_pp} we could consider a collection $\CF_1,\ldots,\CF_r$ of pairwise non-isomorphic simple $\Pi_Q$-modules in Proposition~\ref{pp_formality}.
 Then the above result is in the literature, and (following \cite{SchKa19}) we would direct the reader to \cite{VdB15} for the statement, or at least its Koszul dual.

 For the rest of \S \ref{proproj_redux} we set $k=\BC$.
 We fix a quiver $Q$ and a stability condition $\zeta\in\BQ^{Q_0}$.
 Recall that we denote by